venwyhk/PdGMap/README.md

 # PdGMap
-This a Google Maps JavaScript API Demo.
+This is a Google Maps JavaScript API Demo.

 ***